The structure of arbitrary Conze-Lesigne systems: Introduction

 and restricting $\mu$ and $T$ accordingly.
 As usual, we call the $\Gamma$-system $\mathrm{X}$ \emph{ergodic} if this invariant factor is trivial.
 Similar notions can now be defined for concrete or compact $\Gamma$-systems by forgetting some of the structure.
 For most of this paper we will focus on ergodic systems; in principle one can use tools such as the ergodic decomposition (or conditional analysis, see \cite{jamneshan2018measure}) to adapt the results in this paper to the non-ergodic setting, but we will not attempt to do so here.

 The invariant factor $\mathrm{Z}^0(\mathrm{X})$ of an (abstract) $\Gamma$-system $\mathrm{X}$ is the zeroth in the sequence of \emph{Host--Kra--Ziegler factors}

 of $\mathrm{X}$; we briefly review the precise definition of these factors in Section \ref{notation-sec}.
-We will not directly use this definition as we will rely on existing results about these factors in the literature, but we will remark that $\mathrm{Z}^k(\mathrm{X})$ is the universal characteristic factor for the \emph{Host--Kra--Gowers seminorm} $\| \cdot \|_{U^{k+1}(\mathrm{X})}$ on $\mathrm{X}$; see e.g., \cite{host2005nonconventional}, \cite{hk-book}, \cite[Appendix A]{btz}.
+We will not directly use this definition as we will rely on existing results about these factors in the literature, but we will remark that $\mathrm{Z}^k(\mathrm{X})$ is the universal characteristic factor for the \emph{Host--Kra--Gowers seminorm} $\| \cdot \|_{U^{k+1}(\mathrm{X})}$ on $\mathrm{X}$; see e.g., \cite{host2005nonconventional}, \cite[Appendix A]{btz}, \cite{hk-book}.
 These norms are traditionally defined for concrete Lebesgue $\Gamma$-systems, but their definitions can be easily adapted to the abstract setting, or alternatively one can replace an abstract $\Gamma$-system by a suitable concrete (or topological) model and apply the standard constructions to that model; see Section \ref{notation-sec}.

-In this framework, the zeroth Host--Kra--Ziegler factor $\mathrm{Z}^0(\mathrm{X})$ is the invariant factor.
-The first Host--Kra--Ziegler factor $\mathrm{Z}^1(\mathrm{X})$ is known as the \emph{Kronecker factor} and was studied by von Neumann and Halmos \cite{halmos2013lectures}.
-The second Host--Kra--Ziegler factor $\mathrm{Z}^2(\mathrm{X})$ is known as the \emph{Conze--Lesigne factor} and was studied (in the $\Gamma=\Z$ case at least) by Conze and Lesigne \cite{cl2}, \cite{cl3} (see also \cite{furstenberg1996mean}, \cite{meiri}, \cite{rudolph}, \cite{hk1}, \cite{hk2}).
-For general $k$, the Host--Kra--Ziegler factors were introduced in the $\Gamma=\Z$ case by Host and Kra \cite{host2005nonconventional}; in the subsequent work of Ziegler \cite{ziegler2007universal} the universal characteristic factors for multiple recurrence were constructed, which were later shown by Leibman \cite{leibman-hkz} to be equivalent to the factors of Host and Kra.
-As is well known, the constructions of Host and Kra extend without difficulty to arbitrary countable abelian groups $\Gamma$; see for instance \cite[Appendix A]{btz}, where the factor $\mathrm{Z}^k(\mathrm{X})$ was denoted instead as $\mathrm{Z}_{<k+1}(\mathrm{X})$.
+The first Host--Kra--Ziegler factor $\mathrm{Z}^1(\mathrm{X})$ is known as the \emph{Kronecker factor} and was studied by von Neumann and Halmos, see, e.g., \cite{halmos2013lectures} for a reference.
+The second Host--Kra--Ziegler factor $\mathrm{Z}^2(\mathrm{X})$ is known as the \emph{Conze--Lesigne factor} and was studied (in the $\Gamma=\Z$ case at least) by Conze and Lesigne \cite{cl2}, \cite{cl3} (see also \cite{rudolph}, \cite{meiri}, \cite{fw}, \cite{hk1}, \cite{hk2}).
+For general $k$, the Host--Kra--Ziegler factors were introduced in the $\Gamma=\Z$ case by Host and Kra \cite{host2005nonconventional}; in the subsequent work of Ziegler \cite{ziegler2007universal} the universal characteristic factors for multiple recurrence were constructed, which were later shown by Leibman (see \cite[Appendix A]{leibman-hkz} to be equivalent to the factors of Host and Kra.
+As is well known, the constructions of the Host--Kra--Ziegler factors, the Host--Kra--Gowers norms, and the Host--Kra parallelepiped systems extend without difficulty to arbitrary countable abelian groups $\Gamma$; see for instance \cite[Appendix A]{btz}, where the factor $\mathrm{Z}^k(\mathrm{X})$ was denoted instead as $\mathrm{Z}_{<k+1}(\mathrm{X})$.

 Let $k \geq 0$ be a natural number.
 An ergodic (abstract) $\Gamma$-system $\mathrm{X}$ is said to be of \emph{order (at most) $k$} if $\mathrm{X} = \mathrm{Z}^k(\mathrm{X})$.
 Thus for instance an ergodic $\Gamma$-system is of order $0$ if and only if it is (abstractly) trivial.
 We recall some simple facts about such systems: